little-engineer-2025/macos_restore/README.md

 # macOS firmware helper

-Meanwhile trying to restore one of my systems, I realized how difficult could to access some information and I decided to collect some of them on this helper to get the firmware.
+Meanwhile trying to restore one of my systems, I realized how difficult could be to access to some information and I decided to collect some of them on this helper to get the firmware.

 HTH other people!